 Breakfast on the Mountain

 We overloaded our plates with everything.
 We didn’t really need all that food, but when it’s put in front of us, we can’t help but load up.
 From waffles to pancakes and bacon and eggs, we ate it all.
 There was yogurt and bagels, fresh fruit and oatmeal.
 We were thoroughly stuffed by the time the horn went off to signal the opening of the slopes.

 We really only had an extra half an hour before the gondola opened to the general public, but being up there for fresh tracks, actually gives you the opportunity to do several runs free from crowds.

-Because we took off a half hour ahead of everyone else, we skied down empty hills for ages.
-We snowboarded down a hill, came to empty chair lift after empty chair lift until we finally ended up at the Harmony Bowl just as it was opening.
+Because we took off a half-hour ahead of everyone else, we skied down empty hills for ages.
+We snowboarded down a hill and came to empty chair lift after empty chair lift until we finally ended up at the Harmony Bowl just as it was opening.

 It was an incredible morning as we discovered new trails and routes that we had all to ourselves.
 We had only been snowboarding once before in Whistler (and that was yesterday) so we made many wrong turns that led us to one spectacular view after another.
-We could have kept our noses to our trail maps and stuck to our plan, but instead we simply followed the wind.
+We could have kept our noses to our trail maps and stuck to our plan, but instead, we simply followed the wind.

 We played hard all morning long and by the time we stopped for lunch, we lost count of exactly how many runs we actually did.
 We could have called it a day and been completely satisfied with our morning on the mountain, but we were here to ride and ride we did.
-We didn’t stop until our legs wer numb and our smiles were frozen on our faces.
+We didn’t stop until our legs were numb and our smiles were frozen on our faces.

 - Bobsled Whistler

-- Snowboarding Whistler – In Bounds
+- Snowboarding Whistler